 Copyright and Other Laws: Use of manuscripts and published materials is subject to provisions of current copyright law.
 Laws against libel and invasion of privacy may also apply.
 Readers assume full responsibility for any legal questions that may arise as the result of their use of materials in the collections.

 Reproduction: If photocopying or other reproduction can be done without injury to the materials and does not violate copyright or other restrictions, a single copy of any item will ordinarily be made for the reader's personal use, upon written request and payment of the appropriate fees.
-Such copies may not be later duplicated, nor may they be transferred to or deposited with another person or institution without written permission from the Archives and Special Collections.
-For some collections, the researcher may be required to return copies after use.

 Because staff and facilities are limited, it is not usually possible to provide copying service immediately, especially if large numbers of copies are requested.
 Orders will be taken for later pickup or mail delivery.